uptech/engineering/content/docs/standards/git-commit/index.md

 1. Create your template file in a safe place with the following content.
 Common practice is to put it in `~/.gitmessage`.
 	```

 	# Short summary of change (the what) ( <= 50 chars )

-	# INTENTION of the change with context (Hard wrapped at 72 chars)
+	# INTENTION of the change & REASON for change

-	# REASON for the change with context (Hard wrapped at 72 chars)
+	# (Hard wrapped at 72 chars)

-	# APPROACH taken to attempt to achieve the INTENTION or a portion
+	# APPROACH taken & WHY in relation to attempting to achieve INTENTION
-	# of the INTENTION.
-(Hard wrapped at 72 characters)
+	# (Hard wrapped at 72 characters)

+	# Deployment or Rollout Considerations

+	# Automated Tests considerations - if **NOT** why?

 	# Associated Ticket Identifers